Aditya-Kumar-Lab-GT/Brittle-Fracture-Mixed-Mode/README.md

-Unified FEniCS Phase-Field Fracture Framework for Brittle Materials:
+Unified FEniCS Phase-Field Fracture Framework for Brittle Materials.
+Data for the paper "A comparison of phase field models of brittle fracture incorporating strength: I—Mixed-mode loading" is available here.

 1. Input Parameters ( sys.argv[] ):